Don't You Dare Read This, Mrs. Dunphrey: Summary

 Tish's schoolwork slips as she finds herself the head of a household with very little means of getting by.
 She can't increase her hours at work after Bud Turner is promoted to manager, spitefully cuts back Tish's wages, and then fires her.
-Her little brother begins wetting his bed and regressing due to the absence of either parents.
+Her little brother begins wetting his bed and regressing due to the absence of their parents.
 Food is running out with no money to buy it, and bills begin coming in that Tish cannot pay.
 Her mother sends no money, only a postcard saying that she found her husband, and the two of them are very happy.
 In the end, Tish's mother admits it was a fake.

 Soon, Tish falls out with her friends, who don't understand her home situation and begin taking advantage of her.
 Tish begins shoplifting food from her mother's workplace to survive, sending back bills only half-paid, and looking for a new job, although no one is hiring.
 The electricity is turned off, and food is becoming scarcer and scarcer.
 Tish then gets a foreclosure notice asking for a $200 property tax or else the house will be repossessed, which will leave Tish and Matt homeless.
 Meanwhile, Sandy is finally arrested for shoplifting.

-Finally, Tish marks April 29 Again, Really April 30 Very Early in her journal "DO read this, Mrs. Dunphrey."
+Finally, Tish marks April 29 Again, Really April 30 Very Early in her journal, "DO read this, Mrs. Dunphrey."
 In this last entry, she tells her teacher to read the entire journal and asks for help, so long as she and Matt can stay together.
 In an aftermath letter, Tish writes to Mrs. Dunphrey explaining that she and Matt were placed with her paternal grandparents in Florida, her parents were found and are now in counseling, and life is beginning to get better for her and Matt.